Consumer activism: Criticism

 Opponents of consumer activism often represent business interests.
 Some businesses have brought lawsuits against consumer groups for making negative comments about their products or services.
 Many of the suits have been successfully defended against on the grounds of free speech.
 Some cases against consumer activists have been dismissed under anti-SLAPP laws.

+Consumer activism has also been the subject of debate regarding its long-term effectiveness.
+Many times companies and brands that have been boycotted bounce back and recover in sales.
+These companies that are targets of massive boycotts are able to get out of it with PR statements and promised reform, where substantive changes remain contested.
+Some boycotts can also produce unintended economic consequences for workers.
+Boycotts on companies in developing countries may negatively impact workers, including through job loss or reduced income.

+Criticism has also increased with the expansion of social media.
+Digital platforms can facilitate the rapid spread of information and mobilization of participants.
+At the same time, research has suggested that these environments may encourage forms of engagement that are less sustained or based on limited information.
+This is associated with the framing of complex issues in simplified or binary terms, potentially obscuring broader social, economic, or political contexts.
+While consumer activism through social media can increase visibility and awareness, its role in producing long-term changes remains an area of ongoing discussion.

 Notable activists and organizations

-Notable consumer activists include Carol Tucker-Foreman, Marc Kasky, Richard Kessel, Virginia H. Knauer, Eileen Hoats, Ralph Nader, Frances Perkins, Michael Pertschuk, and Peter A. Peyser.

 Notable consumer organizations include Grahak Shakti (India), Public Citizen, Consumers Union, and Consumer Federation of America.
 These organizations protect consumer rights by testing products and helping consumers make informed choices.
 The Consumers Union participates in consumer activism with hundreds of thousands of "e-advocates" who write letters to policy makers.
 Early versions of consumer organizations were similar to trade unions in how they would boycott to try to improve the marketplace for the consumer.